 - Repeat the same procedure for glass two and glass three.

 Different levels of density are created when different amount of sugars are added.
-As you can notice the layer at the bottom of the glass was the heaviest and rest of the layers were placed on the top of each layers.
+As you can notice the layer at the bottom of the glass was the heaviest and rest of the layers were placed on the top of each layer.
 The layers may mix sooner or later and that may be referred to the concept of dynamics.
-The effect lasts for long period of time only when a greater difference in density.
+The effect lasts for a long period of time only when a greater difference in density.